 Computer vision in CRM is still at a very early stage, and far from being widely adopted.
 For advanced visual bots to recognize and analyze visual images to the highest degree of accuracy, the creation of massive data sets is required to effectively train the model.
 For example, in order for the visual bot to correctly identify an espresso machine, the bot must have had the opportunity to process tens of thousands of images of each model in various lighting, angles and positions.
 Building these massive data sets is extremely time consuming and labor-intensive, and simply out of scope for many enterprises and vendors.

 More and more enterprises are realizing that the most effective way to teach these bots is by leveraging existing visuals provided by their customers.
 However, while crowdsourcing images may appear to be the simplest solution – visuals acquired from a customer’s home or property trigger a number of privacy and security issues.

 For example, images uploaded by the customer or by a technician may include background images of family members, the home’s physical environment, or other identifiable personal details.
 Due to the efforts required for data acquisition and these privacy issues, it will take time to select the right use cases, dedicate budgets and move from a POC stage to a full production.

 While there is still a way to go, computer vision is quickly developing into an integral part of CRM as personalization of the CX becomes the mantra of every consumer brand.
-Computer vision is expected to help brands gain better predictive insights and deliver recommendations for sales, personalize and target the customer journey for marketing, and enhance the overall customer experience for customer service.
+Computer vision applications in branding are expected to assist in gaining better predictive insights and deliver recommendations for sales, personalize and target the customer journey for marketing, and enhance the overall customer experience for customer service.
 And choosing the right kitchen appliances in under a minute… well, that’s the promise of computer vision.